Millions of Aged Americans are Experiencing Elderly Abuse

 Of the abuse reported, half is related to those with serious mental health conditions such as dementia or Alzheimer’s who are subsequently neglected by family or mistreated by care home employees who either aren’t trained properly or are overwhelmed by the amount of work they are required to perform due to a severe understaffing of nurses.

 That being said, no amount of understaffing is an excuse for the abuse or mistreatment of an elder under a duty of care by a nursing home.
+This is why it is crucial to opt for reputable Senior Care Services.

 Common Signs of Elderly Abuse